Planning Your Trip to Iceland

-Any traveler could spend weeks getting to know Iceland, but given the reality of limited vacation days, we recommend 5-7 days for a satisfying trip.
+Any traveler could spend weeks getting to know Iceland, but given the reality of limited vacation days, 5-7 days are recommended for a satisfying trip.
 In this length of time, you can make a northern road trip from Reykjavik to Akureyri, or drive the south coast via Vik to Jokulsarlon Glacier Lagoon.
-One idea for getting the most out of 5 days is to hop on a local flight to one of Iceland’s small domestic airports and drive back to the capital.
+One idea for getting the most out of five days is to hop on a local flight to one of Iceland’s small domestic airports and drive back to the capital.

-Shorter trips are possible, too—even 3 days gives you time to explore outside Reykjavik—and with more than a week you can truly maximize your time.
-Check out our great itinerary options for everything from a long weekend to a multi-week sojourn below.
+Shorter trips are possible, too—even three days gives you time to explore outside Reykjavik—and with more than a week you can truly maximize your time.
+Check out other great itinerary options for everything from a long weekend to a multi-week sojourn below.

-In order to decide when to visit Iceland, take into account seasonal weather patterns, hours of sunlight and crowds.
-You can find all the details in our article about the Best Time to Visit Iceland.
+In order to decide when to visit Iceland, take into account seasonal weather patterns, hours of sunlight, and crowds.
+You can find all the details in the Best Time of Year to Visit Iceland.

-If you have 3 days or less you won’t really be able to leave the crowds behind since you will be spending most of your time in and around Reykjavik with possibly a quick tour of the South coast or a Golden Circle Tour.
-Here is a 3-day itinerary that includes a long day exploring the South Coast, or alternatively a shorter day touring the Golden Circle.
+If you have three days or less you won’t really be able to leave the crowds behind since you will be spending most of your time in and around Reykjavik with a possible quick tour of the south coast or a Golden Circle Tour.
+Here is a three-day itinerary that includes a long day exploring the South Coast, or alternatively a shorter day touring the Golden Circle.

-If you have 5 days or more, lots of opportunities to see Iceland in interesting ways open up, assuming you plan carefully.
-Options include driving to the North to explore Akureyri and Lake Myvatn, or driving along the South coast via Vik to Jokulsarlon Glacier Lagoon.
+If you have five days or more, lots of opportunities to see Iceland in interesting ways open up, assuming you plan carefully.
+Options include driving to the North to explore Akureyri and Lake Myvatn, or driving along the south coast via Vik to Jokulsarlon Glacier Lagoon.

-Here is a collection of 5 day itineraries that will help you pack the most in 5 days.
-If you have 6 days you can extend these itineraries with some side trips, and with 7 days you can reach the Westfjords overland, spend some time there and still get back in time to catch your flight.
+Here is a collection of five-day itineraries that will help you pack the most in this short amount of time.
+If you have six days you can extend these itineraries with side trips, and with a week you can reach the Westfjords overland, spend some time there and still get back in time to catch your flight.
 Or, if you want to push it you can squeeze in the entire ring road, although that will require some long days of driving and you won’t have much time to enjoy all the great stops.

-With 8 days, you can cover all of Iceland via its famous ring road.
-The more days you have, the more side trips you can take on the ring road.
+With eight days, you can cover all of Iceland via its famous ring road.
+The more days you have, the more side trips you can take on this route.
 Refer to the 14-day ring road itinerary for ideas.
-Other options in the 8 - 10-day range include combining Western and Southern Iceland and a more in-depth exploration of Southern Iceland.
+Other options in the eight to 10-day range include combining Western and Southern Iceland and a more in-depth exploration of Southern Iceland.